Ridvanz/Formula-V/README.md

 ##Running the game

 The game can be played by running the main.py file in the root folder.
-When we initialize the game with render_mode = True, a window opens where you can play the game yourself.
+When we initialize the game with render_mode = True, a window opens where you can visualize and play the game yourself.

 ##Gameplay